JasonLee-cp/JasonLee-cp.github.io/_posts/dev/deployment/2023-03-29-inject-env.md

 # 1. Introduction

-In the previous articles, --LINK--we created a docker image of a simple FastAPI project and --LINK--deployed it to AWS ECS Fargate.
+In the previous articles, [we created a docker image of a simple FastAPI project](https://noisrucer.github.io/dev/2023/03/25/dockerize/) and [deployed it to AWS ECS Fargate](https://noisrucer.github.io/dev/2023/03/28/deploy-ecs/).

 Most of the times, we deal with environment variables such as database connection info or some other 3rd-party API secret keys.
 In this article, we'll talk about how we can manage environment variables in AWS server.